scottsauber/notes/quotes/People.md

 "It is impossible for a man to learn what he thinks he already knows."

 "People gravitate toward the standard you set, not the standard you request."

+“With gratitude, optimism is sustainable.” - Michael J Fox